microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 1. Open a web browser and navigate to <https://www.visualstudio.com>.

 2. In the upper-right hand corner, you might be automatically logged in with your Microsoft Account.
-If not, please login.
+If you see your name listed click the logged in user in the upper-right hand corner and select 'Visual Studio profile' from the expanded menu.

-3. Once logged in, click the logged in user in the upper-right hand corner and select 'Visual Studio Profile' from the expanded menu.
+3. If not, please click **Sign in** in the upper-right hand corner to login.

 ### Access the Azure DevOps Organization that holds your project